 OR3 secured Rincon Consultants Inc. the same consulting firm that supported both the City of Watsonville and City of Santa Cruz CAAP projects.
 Rincon supported the County with greenhouse gas inventory, forecast and targets setting, measure development, climate and social vulnerability assessments and strategies, CAAP Report and website development and other outreach and education support.
-The final CAAP is available at Climate Change (santacruzcounty.us).
+The final CAAP is available at WEBSITE.